 Veteran journalist Guy Raz heads multiple podcasts, but How I Built This, a business podcast on innovators and entrepreneurs, shows the human experience of building a company.
 Since 2016, Raz has been talking with some of the most influential CEOs, entrepreneurs and thinkers, providing them a safe space to share their stories of ascent.

-From acclaimed filmmaker Ava DuVernay and JetBlue Airway David Neeleman, they are examples of the powerful voices coming out of the NPR-produced podcast.
+From acclaimed filmmaker Ava DuVernay and JetBlue Airway's David Neeleman, the NPR-produced podcast features many powerful voices.
 And each episode will inspire you to imagine more.

 04. HBR IdeaCast